mahan-hosseini/NeuroWarp/matlab/README.md

 - We provide the ERPs of correct and intrusion trials for users to explore this function

 ### Running dtw_latency_difference.m using our ERPs:
-*Enter the following into MATLAB’s command window making sure your current directory (cd) corresponds to where you have saved our data*
+*Enter the following into MATLAB’s command window.
+Note that example_series_N2pcP3.mat has to be stored in your current directory (see step #1)*
 1.	`load("example_series_N2pcP3s.mat")`
 2.	`analysis_design = “within”`
 3.	`query = N2pc_Intrusion`